 Automatic Injection Devices

-Automatic epinephrine injection comes in different brands such as EpiPen and Auvi-Q. Ask your doctor or pharmacist to show you and any of your caregivers who may need to inject the medication how to use an automatic injection device.
+Automatic injections of epinephrine for allergic reactions comes in different brands such as EpiPen and Auvi-Q. Ask your doctor or pharmacist to show you and any of your caregivers who may need to inject the medication how to use an automatic injection device.
 Before using epinephrine, read the accompanying patient information, which includes step-by-step instructions for injection.

-Epinephrine should be injected into the middle of the outer side of the thigh.
-In an emergency situation, epinephrine can be injected through clothing if necessary.
-Do not administer epinephrine to any other part of the body, including the:
+Epinephrine for allergic reactions should be injected into the middle of the outer thigh.
+In an emergency, epinephrine can be injected through clothing if necessary.
+Do not administer epinephrine to any other part of the body, including:

 A second dose of epinephrine should be injected if the initial anaphylaxis symptoms do not improve after 10 minutes of the first treatment.